marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/README.md

        }
       ```

-   b.
-Open the `index.ts` file and remove all comments and the content of the functions's body.
+    - Open the `index.ts` file and remove all comments and the content of the functions's body.
 The result should look like this:

       ```typescript
       import { AzureFunction, Context } from "@azure/functions"